diamond2016/TEA5767sk/README.md

 # TEA5767sk
-This is repository contains two an Arduino sketches to manage the TEA5767 FM radio on chip with Arduino on I2C With this sketch you can manage the TEA5767 FM on chip module:
+This is repository containing a library to manage the TEA5767 FM radio on chip with Arduino on I2C With this sketch you can manage the TEA5767 FM on chip module:
 - set FM frequency
 - read and write internal registers